mikl0s/ReformatBackup/docs/codebase.md

 - Detailed application metadata (size, location, publisher, version)
 - Statistics about scanned applications and drive usage
 - A modal dialog explaining the scanning process and detection methods
+- Quick backup functionality and a dedicated backup configuration option

+The backup interface includes:
+- Configurable compression level settings
+- Options for including dot files and configuration directories
+- Ability to add and edit notes for each backup
+- A list of selected applications with size and location information
+- Recent backup history with restore options
+- Progress indicators during backup operations

 The UI includes a settings page for managing backup location, theme preferences, update settings, and other application options.
 It also features an update notification system with a modal dialog for one-click updates.